SDK. Shared library.

 • route traffic from a device with an IP address "192.168.50.139" via "de"

-If both addresses (MAC and IP) belongs to the same device, traffic will be routed via "us" VPN country.
+If both addresses (MAC and IP) belongs to the same device, traffic will be routed via "us" VPN location.

 MAC and Interface to IP resolution